 The media gallery is a collection of EGI imagery, videos, logos and visual templates.

-Download the EGI Branding Guidelines.
+Download the EGI Branding Style Guide.

 ‘Stories from the Grid’ is a series of short films which explore how researchers from different scientific disciplines are using cutting edge grid computing technology to advance their work.